Home » Substitutes » Best Substitute for Honey

 4. Apple Sauce

-Applesauce is one of the most delicious substitutes for honey, Unfortunately, it cannot always be used in place of it where cooking and baking are involved.
+Applesauce is one of the most delicious substitutes for honey.
+Unfortunately, it cannot always be used in place of it where cooking and baking are involved.
 Otherwise, it substitutes incredibly well for honey.

-Applesauce has greater water content than honey and can be used in a 1:1 ratio.
-But because of the high water content, other liquid ingredients may have to be deducted from the recipe.
+However, because of the high water content, other liquid ingredients may have to be deducted from the recipe.

 5. Agave Nectar

-Agave nectar is a sweet liquid that is extracted from the core of the agave plant, known as Pina.
+Agave nectar is a sweet liquid that is extracted from the core of the agave plant known as Pina.
 It’s made by heating and filtering the sap of the agave plant.
-There are two types of agave nectar respectively, light and dark.
-The light nectar requires less heat and greater filtration while the darker requires the opposite of these processes.

-Agave nectar is easily available at organic grocery stores and can even be ordered online from Amazon.
 It can be used in a 1:1 ratio as a replacement for honey.
-Agave nectar is sweeter than sugar and is also considered to be vegan friendly.
+Agave nectar is sweeter than sugar and is also considered to be vegan-friendly.

 6. Molasses

 Molasses can make for an excellent honey substitute as they have the same amount of sweetness and the same sticky texture.
-It is a by-product of the process of refining sugar and it is normally used as syrup by many people.

-Molasses has a distinctive flavor that is very different than honey but it can be used at a 1:1 ratio very easily.
-Please, note that if using Blackstrap Molasses you might find the flavor a bit overpowering.
+Molasses have a distinctive flavor that is very different than honey, but it can be used at a 1:1 ratio very easily.

 7. Ripened Bananas

 One of the best alternatives of honey in recipes is ripened bananas, especially if you are trying to cut back on processed sugars while enjoying the occasional dessert.
-Ripened bananas are great not only because they serve as a honey replacement but because they are filled with nutrients which have also made them the healthier option.

-Normally, half a cup of ripened bananas can replace one cup of honey but it also depends on how ripe the banana is.
+Normally, half a cup of ripened bananas can replace one cup of honey, but it also depends on how ripe the banana is.
 The appropriate ratio for mashed ripened bananas to honey is 1:2.
-This means every tablespoon of mashed banana can replace two tablespoons of honey.

-One great thing about using ripened bananas as a substitute for honey is that no food goes to waste and bananas are always in season.
-Another benefit is that you can get bananas everywhere and they don’t have to be ordered from a certain site.
+One great thing about using ripened bananas as a substitute for honey is that no food goes to waste, and bananas are always in season.

 8. Brown Rice Syrup

-Brown rice syrup is a sweetener derived from breaking down complex carbs present in brown rice.
-It is a great replacement for honey because the consistency and the color of brown rice syrup are almost the same as that of honey.
+It is a great replacement for honey because the consistency and color of brown rice syrup are almost the same as that of honey.

-One cup of brown rice syrup can easily replace one cup of honey in recipes as both have the same level of sweetness.
+One cup of brown rice syrup can easily replace one cup of honey in recipes, as both have the same level of sweetness.
 However, this substitute of honey is extremely high in calories.

 9 Sugar

 Sugar can be used in place of honey at a 2:1 ratio.
 This means that to equate to one cup of honey, two cups of sugar must be added.
-In other cases, the recipe must be altered.
-More liquid ingredients must be added to reach similar consistency as with honey.

 In recipes where cooking is not required, you can use sugar water syrup in place of honey to reach your desired sweetness.

-To make the sugar water syrup, take the ratio 5:1 which means five cups of sugar dissolved in one cup of water.
+To make the sugar water syrup, take the ratio 5:1, which means five cups of sugar dissolved in one cup of water.
 Heat the mixture until a sugary brown state is obtained.

 10. Jaggery

 Jaggery is a mixture of sugar and molasses and is obtained by heating sugar cane or palm tree juice till the water evaporates and a golden pasty liquid is left behind.
-When this liquid cools down, it turns into a soft stone-like compound called jaggery.

-Jaggery can be used as a common substitute for honey but it has a very distinct caramelized taste to it.
+Jaggery can be used as a common substitute for honey, but it has a very distinct caramelized taste to it.
 It can be used at a 1:1 ratio in recipes.
-Certain alterations, like the addition of more liquid, must be made for the recipe to work.

 11. Yacon Root Syrup

-Yacon root syrup is another one of the naturally obtained honey-like sweeteners which can work amazingly as a substitute for honey.
 It is extracted from the root of the yacon plant and is all-natural.
-It is considered vegan-friendly and has the same texture as honey albeit a little less sweet.
+It is considered vegan-friendly and has the same texture as honey, albeit a little less sweet.

 Yacon root syrup has the same consistency and stickiness as honey.
 It can be used in the ratio of 1:1 in recipes.
-It is a little less sweet so you may want to add sugar to balance the sweetness.
-The only major drawback of the yacon root syrup is that it cannot be cooked.
-The heat breaks down the complex sugar in yacon root syrup making it useless in terms of consumption.
+It is a little less sweet, so you may want to add sugar to balance the sweetness.

 Can I substitute Maple Syrup for Honey?